 Mostly, people ask those questions because of paint correction and paint protection.
 And that’s what I’m going to be focusing on.

 The clear coat is the top transparent layer of car paint, which is also the thickest layer.
 There are 1K and 2K clear coats that your car may have applied.
 1K clear coats are usually applied to metal surfaces, while 2K clear coats are applied to headlights and other plastic surfaces if needed.

 The primary purpose of a clear coat is to protect your vehicle’s paint from UV rays, heat, oxidation, and other various factors and potential damages.

 The second purpose of a clear coat is to give your car’s paint more gloss and shine.
 Vehicles without a clear coat won’t be nearly as shiny as clear-coated cars.

 The clear coat layer is usually thick between 1.5 and 2 mills.
-One mill is equal to 25.4 microns (µm).
-So, with that said, if we measure in µm, it’s usually between 38.1 and 50.8µm thick.
+If we measure in µm, it’s usually between 38.1 and 50.8µm thick.

 All new cars have a clear coat, and it’s easier to detail new vehicles and access the paint correction jobs.
 However, older cars (made before ’80s) don’t always have a clear coat applied to the car’s paint.

-Before paint correction and protection steps, you should know whether your car has or hasn’t a clear coat.
+Before you do any paint correction and protection steps, you should know whether your car has or hasn’t a clear coat.

 The easiest way to tell if the car has a clear coat or not is: